Credit: Stew Carrington

 Threats

-Peripheral population, such as the Northern Alligator Lizards in British Columbia, are extremely important as they can carry different genes that make them more successful than individuals in populations closer to the centre of their range, contributing to the diversity of the species.
+Peripheral populationDefinition:Occur near the outer boundary of the geographic range of the species., such as the Northern Alligator Lizards in British Columbia, are extremely important as they can carry different genes that make them more successful than individuals in populations closer to the centre of their range, contributing to the diversity of the species.
 Alligator Lizards are likely highly affected by rock removal for road construction or landscaping due to their dependence on, and high fidelity to, rocks as basking sites and over-wintering sites.
 They are also very easily disturbed and may hide for several hours after encountering a predator (or a curious human).
 This type of disturbance may be particularly detrimental to pregnant females.
 While little is known about the size or structure of Northern Alligator Lizard populations in British Columbia, biologists feel that the distribution and resilience of the species is favourable.
 However, an emerging concern for Northern Alligator Lizards is how competition with European Wall Lizards may impact populations where they overlap, or where new populations of Wall Lizards are introduced.
 Wall Lizards may outcompete and push out Northern Alligator Lizards which could lead to local declines.

 Common Wall Lizard